SellerOps EUAutomation WorkflowsUpdated May 2026

 • Visual scenario builder handles complex logic without code

-• Strong connectors for Shopify, WooCommerce, Amazon, and Kaufland-adjacent tools
+• Strong connectors for Shopify, WooCommerce, and Amazon

 • Data transformation and mapping built into the workflow